RyanMyatThu/DataStructures-Algorithms-Java-/Language/Java/Algorithms/SearchingAlgorithms/BinaryTrees/Depth_First_Search_BinaryTree/PostOrderTraversal/Explaination.md

 ![image info](./Pictures/SixthStep.png)

 Now, with `traverse(first)` on the top of the stack, we'll continue to execute from where we left off.
-Since, the we've executed `traverse(first.left)`, we proceed to `traverse(first.right)` to traverse to the right subtrees.
+Since we've executed `traverse(first.left)`, we proceed to `traverse(first.right)` to traverse to the right subtrees.
 In this case, the tree node `first` do not possess a `right` node.
 Consequently, this will result in a similar senario to the previous step.

 ![image info](./Pictures/SeventhStep.png)